lnochili/azure-actions-imagebuilder/README.md

     dist-location: westus2, westcentralus  #set to one or more  Azure regions to which the image needs to be distributed/replicated.
      ```

-* For ManagedImage, dist-resource-id is mandatory and is used to create the Managed image resource with the specified imageName.
+* For distributor type  ManagedImage, dist-resource-id is mandatory and is used to create the Managed image resource with the specified imageName.
 By  default, the image will be created in the same Azure region as the template.
 [TODO] Can we do away with this by setting a default image name (mi_ which will be unique in the Azure region set in dist-location.

 The value of dist-resource-id needs to be set as given below: